Kim Min-seok (politician): Return to the National Assembly (2020–2025)

-Premiership (2025–present)
+Premiership (2025–2026)

-Following Lee Jae-myung's election as President of South Korea in the 2025 South Korean presidential election, Kim was appointed as Prime Minister of South Korea.
+Following Lee Jae Myung's election as President of South Korea in the 2025 South Korean presidential election, Kim was appointed as Prime Minister of South Korea.
 His nomination awaited approval from the South Korean National Assembly.
 His two day parliamentary confirmation hearing began on 24 June 2025.
 The second and final confirmation hearing for Kim at the National Assembly was held on 25 June 2025.
 The National Assembly approved Kim's nomination on 3 July 2025 following a 173-3 vote and a boycott by the opposition People Power Party.

 Kim meets Indonesian foreign minister Sugiono at Prime Minister's Office in Seoul on 21 August 2025.

 On 7 July 2025, Kim was officially inaugurated as Prime Minister at the Government Complex in Sejong City.
 In his inauguration ceremony speech, he will "become a chief aide" who will "usher in a new era for the great Republic of Korea, great people and a great president by overcoming the scars of insurrection and a second IMF (1997 Asian financial crisis) crisis."

-Since taking the office as Prime Minister, Kim has bearing the official nickname as "Early Morning Prime Minister", which emphasize that he is a early-morning person who early to work for state affairs since dawn.
+Since taking the office as Prime Minister, Kim has bearing the official nickname as "Early Morning Prime Minister", which emphasize that he is an early-morning person who early to work for state affairs since dawn.

+On 13 January 2026, Kim officially ordered a comprehensive joint investigation into what he described as "pseudoreligious cults," specifically naming the Unification Church and the Shincheonji Church of Jesus.
+Speaking at the first extraordinary Cabinet meeting of 2026, Kim labelled these groups a "social evil" and directed all government ministries to collaborate on active measures to eradicate their harm.

+On 30 June 2026, Kim officially stepped down from office after President Lee Jae Myung approved the National Assembly's confirmation of Han Seong-sook as prime minister.

+After his premiership, on 7 July 2026, Kim announced his candidacy for the leader of the Democratic Party.
+On 17 August, Kim was elected as the leader of the party, defeating incumbent leader Jung Chung-rae with around 54 percent of the vote.

 Personal life

 Kim Min-seok was first married to Kim Ja-young, a newsreader known for World Trend Music, whom he met at a coffee shop at the new wing of Korean Broadcasting System (KBS) in June 1992.
 The couple married on 6 March 1993 and had a son and a daughter.
 In March 2015, it was reported they had already divorced in December 2014.

 On 24 November 2019, Kim posted on his Facebook that he would remarry on 12 December.
-He married Lee Tae-rin at Shinghil Church.
+He married Lee Tae-rin.